 While using corded tools in a workshop is fine, it's not always possible to do so on sites with no power supply.
 For these particular use cases, it's best to use a cordless rotary tool.
 And the Bond Hardware 71008B is the one we can wholeheartedly recommend.

-This compact device works at a stable speed of 10000 RPM rate.
+This compact device works at a stable speed of 10,000 RPM.
 This means that it's perfect for processing wood and delicate materials like glass but it may struggle to buff and cut through metallic objects.
 Still, if you apply some pressure, you should be able to get the job done.

-The Bond Hardware 71008B comes with 60 accessories and can be used for a great variety of tasks including engraving, drilling, buffing, cutting, grinding etc. All you need is pick the right attachment.
-The best selling point of this tool is that it recharges in less than 2 hours so that you can operate it without making too long breaks from work.
-Another advantage is the tool's light weight making mere 0.4 kg, which shows and proves that using it is going to be a piece of cake.
+The Bond Hardware 71008B comes with 60 accessories and can be used for a great variety of tasks including engraving, drilling, buffing, cutting, grinding, etc. All you need is to pick the right attachment.
+The best selling point of this tool is that it recharges in less than 2 hours so that you can operate it without taking too long of a break from work.
+Another advantage is the tool's lightweight design, making it a mere 0.4 kg, which shows and proves that using it is going to be a piece of cake.